 Follicle-Stimulating Hormone (FSH) Levels

 A measure of the follicle-stimulating hormone (FSH) level shows how hard your body has to work to stimulate a follicle to grow each month.
 A high FSH level on Day 3 shows that the pituitary gland in the brain is trying to stimulate an ovary that has a diminished capacity to respond.
 This is a poor prognostic sign.

-Although FSH levels can correlate to both the quantity and quality of eggs, it should be taken as part of the bigger picture and used in conjunction with other diagnostic factors.
+Although FSH levels mainly correlate with egg quantity, it should be taken as part of the bigger picture and used in conjunction with other diagnostic factors.
 The age of the woman is the most overwhelming predictor of success from fertility treatments.
-A young women with a high FSH still has a better chance of becoming pregnant than an older woman with normal FSH has.
+A young woman with a high FSH still has a better chance of becoming pregnant than an older woman with normal FSH has.
 The older woman could have many eggs, but they are more likely to be abnormal because of her age.
 In the end, quality is what really counts.

-FSH levels can predict the chance of the cycle’s being canceled because of a low response or low egg yield, but age is a better predictor for pregnancy.
-Ovarian reserves, together with the female partner’s age, are the best predictors of a treatment’s success.
+FSH levels can predict the chance of a cycle being canceled because of a low response or low egg yield, but age is a better predictor for pregnancy.
+Ovarian reserve, together with the female partner’s age, are the best predictors of a treatment’s success.

 Clomid Challenge Test (CCT)

 For the clomiphene challenge test (CCT), blood is drawn on Day 3, Day 4, or Day 5 of the menstrual cycle, and the levels of estrogen and FSH are measured.
 The woman then takes clomiphene citrate tablets (brand name, Clomid) between Days 5 and 9 of the cycle.
 Blood is drawn around Day 10 of the cycle, and the FSH level is measured once again.
 The highest level of FSH, whether the Day 3 or the Day 10 level, is used as the test result.